Shannon Ratigan - Character Actor & Musician

 Learning to be fast on your feet can book you a lot of gigs.
 Auditioning is your job.
 The job's the reward.

-Follow your heart, and your dreams.
+Follow your heart, but use your brain.
 And, try to keep a temporary day job.
-If I had a callback, and the boss
+If I had a callback, and the

-wouldn't let me get off work for it...I was out of there.
-I could always get another "get by" job.
+boss wouldn't let me get off work for it...I was out of there.
+I could always get another get by job.

 Acting And Doing Stunt Work.